-Many programs teach children that the water is a fun place to play without teaching them any meaningful skills.
-Remember the water will not be a fun place for your child if he or she is unskilled and finds himself alone in the water.
-This approach may actually make a child more vulnerable to drowning as a child is taught to be fearless without any understanding of the skills needed for effective swimming.
+Many programs teach children that water is a fun place to play without teaching them any meaningful skills.
+Remember, water will not be a fun place for your child if he or she is unskilled and finds himself alone in the water.
+This approach may make a child more vulnerable to drowning as a child is taught to be fearless without any understanding of the skills needed for effective swimming.

 Blog with us!